ananyateklu/second-brain/README.md

 # AI-Powered Personal Knowledge Management System

-Second Brain is an AI-enhanced knowledge management and note-taking system that unifies your notes, ideas, tasks, and reminders in one interactive environment.
+Second Brain is a knowledge management and note-taking system that unifies your notes, ideas, tasks, and reminders in one interactive environment.
 It intelligently links related concepts, highlights relevant information, and provides guidance to help you gain clarity, maintain organization, and discover insights you may have overlooked—all within a single, easy-to-use workspace.

 ## Application Screenshots